-There’s always a few non-heritage related kiosks around, usually educational in some way, or radio stations hosting contests, that sort of thing.
+There are always a few non-heritage related kiosks around, usually educational in some way, or radio stations hosting contests.
 The Way We Move is a city-supported initiative to encourage people to use their cars less and use a more sustainable form of transportation.
 They were out advertising their “1-Day-a-Week-Pledge”.
 They encouraged people to sign up and pledge to carpool, walk, bike, or take public transportation one day a week.
 Luckily Mark and I already carpool every day so we’re ahead of the game.
 But as a gift for making the pledge, they were giving out trees.
 Yup, we got a whole tree!
 Now we just have to figure out where to plant it!

 Tomorrow we’ll return to the festival where hopefully we will explore a bit more on the entertainment/shopping themes.
 And definitely more on the food!